PROTECTION OF BENEFICIARY’S SECURITY Sample Clauses

 AutoNDA by SimpleDocs

-PROTECTION OF BENEFICIARY’S SECURITY. (a) If Grantor fails to perform the covenants and agreements contained in this Deed of Trust, or any action or proceeding is commenced which affects the Property or title thereto or the interest of Beneficiary therein, including without limitation eminent domain, insolvency, code enforcement, or arrangements or proceedings involving a bankrupt or decedent, Beneficiary, at Beneficiary’s option may make such appearances, disburse such sums and take such action as Beneficiary deems necessary, in its sole discretion, to protect Beneficiary’s interest, including without limitation, (i) disbursement of attorneys’ fees, (ii) entry upon the Property to make repairs, and (iii) procurement of satisfactory insurance as provided herein.
+PROTECTION OF BENEFICIARY’S SECURITY.
+A. If Grantor fails to perform the covenants and agreements contained in this Instrument, or if any action or proceeding is commenced which affects the Property or title thereto or the interest of Beneficiary therein, including, without limitation, eminent domain, insolvency, code enforcement, or arrangements or proceedings involving a bankrupt or decedent, then Beneficiary, at Beneficiary's option, may make such appearances, disburse such sums and take such action as Beneficiary deems necessary, in its sole discretion, to protect Beneficiary's interest, including, without limitation, (i) disbursement of attorneys' fees, (ii) entry upon the Property to make repairs, and (iii) procurement of satisfactory insurances as provided in Section 4.04.

 PROTECTION OF BENEFICIARY’S SECURITY.
 To appear in and defend any action or proceeding purporting to affect the security hereof or the rights or powers of Beneficiary or Trustee; and to pay all costs and expenses, including costs of evidence of title and attorney's fees.
 If Trustor fails to perform the covenants and agreements contained in this Deed of Trust, or if any action or proceeding is commenced which materially affects Beneficiary's interest in the Combined Properties, including, but not limited to, foreclosure, involuntary sale, eminent domain, insolvency, code enforcement, or arrangements or proceedings involving a bankrupt or decedent, then Beneficiary, at its option, upon notice to Trustor, may make such appearances, disburse such sums and take such action as is necessary to protect Beneficiary's interest.
 Nothing contained in this Section 5 shall require Beneficiary to incur any expense or take any action.